-- Charlettanding Coondino, Christianian and Social 188485 Telfo ord Shrewsbury Hereford devel settle econ- recor Some empl- Thou Midla surpr 79% ord is a new town loped around several older ements.
-It is a fast growing omic centre with a dynamic of of inward investment. e 20% of its workforce is oyed in manufacturing.
-If close to the West ands conurbation, Telford is risingly self-contained with of working residents ag jobs in the town.
-Shrewsbury is slightly less self-contained, with 73% of its working population employed in the town.
+Telford Shrewsbury Hereford Telford is a new town developed around several older settlements.
+It is a fast growing economic centre with a dynamic record of inward investment.
+Some 20% of its workforce is employed in manufacturing.
+Though close to the West Midlands conurbation, Telford is surprisingly self-contained with 79% of working residents having jobs in the town.
+Shrewsbury is slightly less self- contained, with 73% of its working population employed in the town.
 A further 10% commute to Telford.
 Shrewsbury attracts residents who work elsewhere.
 It has little manufacturing.
 Cycling and walking are significant modes, accounting for 19% of journeys to work.
 The city of Hereford has the most sustainable travel patterns of the three.
 Walking and cycling account for nearly a quarter of journeys to work.
 The city retains some traditional industry within the town and at Rotherwas.
-However, earnings are the lowest of the three places, well below the regional and UK average. assurtave purpo does and varies chara and is peop rd was designed on the mption that people would I by car, with a modern, ose built road system that this job very well.
-Homes workplaces are separate inked by good roads, so is the obvious choice for y journeys and fewer le cycle or walk to work in the other towns. rd has the least ainable transport viours.
-Its centre lacks the ty and fine grained acter of older settlements is not easy to walk to.
-Few le live in the centre and it no night time economy.
+However, earnings are the lowest of the three places, well below the regional and UK average.
+Telford was designed on the assumption that people would travel by car, with a modern, purpose built road system that does this job very well.
+Homes and workplaces are separate and linked by good roads, so car is the obvious choice for many journeys and fewer people cycle or walk to work than in the other towns.
+Telford has the least sustainable transport behaviours.
+Its centre lacks the variety and fine grained character of older settlements and is not easy to walk to.
+Few people live in the centre and it has no night time economy.
+Telford has an adopted Core Strategy to 2016 and is developing a Central Area Action Plan.
+This includes ambitious plans to redevelop the town centre to create a more vibrant, less car dominated area with denser housing to provide critical mass.
 People living in newer housing estates seem to travel less sustainably than those in older, more densely populated areas of the town.
 This has implications for growth and should be examined in more detail.
 Shrewsbury has a radial road network, to which has been added an outer bypass on three sides of the town and an inner distributor road.
 Connectivity between different parts of the town is generally good.
-A Local Development Framework Core Strategy has been published and key policies have been taken into account in Hereford is compact and self contained (76% of its working population have jobs in the town) and offers its residents a high quality of life.
+A Local Development Framework Core Strategy has been published and key policies have been taken into account in this study Hereford is compact and self contained (76% of its working population have jobs in the town) and offers its residents a high quality of life.
 It has a radial road network,.
 The city is divided by the River Wye, and there is only one principal road bridge.
 There is significant congestion already, even without the planned growth.
 Hereford's Core Strategy will be sdubmitted later this year.
-Telfo Strate devel Actio ambi- the to more domi rd has an adopted Core egy to 2016 and is loping a Central Area n Plan.
-This includes tious plans to redevelop own centre to create a e vibrant, less car nated area with denser ing to provide critical mass. this study